Just launched

 Pause a subscription

-You may wish to give your customers some level of access to your software while paused to maintain a relationship and encourage them to return.
-For example, you might let customers download reports or access existing data, but restrict their access to create new records.
+You may wish to give customers some level of access to your software while paused to maintain a relationship and encourage them to return.
+For example, you might let customers download reports or access existing data, but restrict their access to create records.

 How it works

+Subscriptions remain paused until they're resumed.
 Pauses can be open-ended, or you can set a resume date.
 We recommend giving customers a set of pause duration options in your frontend — for example, 30 days, 60 days, or 90 days.

 Pause a subscription